okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 Another general outline of the authorization code flow can be found in our Okta developer guide: [Implement the Authorization Code Flow](/docs/guides/implement-auth-code/overview/)

 Also, if you’ve used SAML for SSO in the past, it’s important to realize that the OIDC flow is different.
-The OIDC protocol doesn't just provide an assertion that is exchanged between Okta and your SaaS back-end, but uses a long-term token that can be used for callback into Okta at any point as long as the token is valid.
+The OIDC protocol doesn't just provide an assertion to exchange between Okta and your SaaS back-end, but uses a long-term token that can be used for callback into Okta at any point as long as the token is valid.

 ### Scopes